-The idea: The conceptual idea was a fictional event company called Sandhamnstek where two completely unknown guys pretended to be stekare (a typical stekare is a brat, usually a twenty-something Stockholmer whose main purpose in life is to show off his/her wealth, or more commonly, the wealth of his/her parents.
+The conceptual idea was a fictional event company called Sandhamnstek where two completely unknown guys pretended to be stekare (a typical stekare is a brat, usually a twenty-something Stockholmer whose main purpose in life is to show off his/her wealth, or more commonly, the wealth of his/her parents.
 They would give Swedes the opportunity to experience the glamorous life of Sandhamn.

 After a casting process, we found two "initiators" behind the fictional company: Fredrik Nilsson and Mikael Hamrin - two very ordinary guys dressed up as stekare.
 Through these characters, we could find the balance between the absurd/fictional and the credible.
 But above all, we wanted to create an entertaining phenomenon with high conversational value, and with a humorous understatement.

-The results: The fact that two previously unknown guys suddenly claimed that they belonged to the Stureplan’s elite upset people.
+The fact that two previously unknown guys suddenly claimed that they belonged to the Stureplan’s elite upset people.
 The effects were rapid.
 Already after 12 hours, the big blogs started writing about Sandhamnstek.
 They were bothered by the business idea itself and made fun of the style of clothing, language, movies and website.
 And they questioned how the two guys could pretend to be Stureplan’s profiles when nobody knew them.